Cross-forest migration from Exchange 2007 to Exchange 2019/2016/2013

 - To connect to EWS from the outside of the local network you need to have the external EWS URL correctly configured:

 - Open the Exchange Management Shell on the target server and check if the ExternalUrl is defined: Get-WebServicesVirtualDirectory | fl

 - If there's no address in the ExternalUrl line it needs to be defined.
 Execute the following script: Get-WebServicesVirtualDirectory | Set-WebServicesVirtualDirectory -ExternalUrl https://[Target server's internet name]/EWS/Exchange.asmx

-Step 8: Adjust the EWS Throttling settings and change the maximum size limit of sent mail to decrease the time of migration processing
+Step 7: Adjust the EWS throttling settings and change the maximum size limit of sent mail to decrease the time of migration processing

-- MAPI CDO (MAPI Client and Collaboration Data Objects, required on any system except systems with coexisting MS Outlook x86 older than version 2016)
+- MAPI CDO (MAPI Client and Collaboration Data Objects; required on all systems, except for systems with coexisting 32-bit MS Outlook 2013 or older).

 II.
 Migration process

 If you would like to perform a migration by using a CSV file containing source and target mailbox pairs, follow the steps provided in this article.
 Once you import the CSV file, go to step 4 below to continue configuring your migration job.